makyo/tv2/README.rst

 `CONTRIBUTING <https://github.com/vhp/terminal_velocity/blob/master/CONTRIBUTING.md#contributing-to-terminal-velocity>`_.

-Hacking
+Releasing
 -------

 To release a new version of Terminal Velocity:

+1. Make sure you have setup your ~/.pypirc file for PyPi uploading
-1. Increment the version number in the
+2. Increment the version number in the
    `setup.py file <setup.py>`_,
    add an entry te the `changelog <CHANGELOG.txt>`_, commit both changes to git and push them to github.
    For example, see `aae87b <https://github.com/seanh/terminal_velocity/commit/aae87bcc50f88037b8fc76c78c0da2086c5e89ae>`_.

-2. Upload the new release to `the terminal_velocity package on pypi <https://pypi.python.org/pypi/terminal_velocity>`_: run ``python setup.py sdist upload -r pypi``.
+3. Upload the new release to `the terminal_velocity package on pypi <https://pypi.python.org/pypi/terminal_velocity>`_: run ``python setup.py sdist upload -r pypi``.

 For more information see https://packaging.python.org/.